TempleOSi/ml-model/README.md

 # ml-model
-Here resides que model of machine learning needed for the correct implementation of the service
+Here resides the model of machine learning needed for the correct implementation of the service